About this listing

 * Biologically speaking the Sea of Cortez is the richest body of water on the planet.
 This diverse sea supports more than 900 varieties of fish, and more than 2,000 species of marine invertebrates.

 * The house features solar power, with battery reserves for the evenings, and there are additional independent solar lights.
 The refrigerator, kitchen stove, and water heater are fired by propane.
 Please note that the propane fridge is not as cold as a typical electric unit.
 It's a good idea to load items already cold from an ice chest.

-> Spring water is trucked in, and stored in a 1,000-gallon tank.
+* Spring water is trucked in, and stored in a 1,000-gallon tank.
 The first tanks of water and propane are included.
-If required, a water refill will cost you $50.
-The cost of a propane refill varies.
+If a water refill is required, you pay the $50.
+The cost of a propane refill is about $15.

 * There is no AC, no landline, and no internet at the house.
 Disconnecting for awhile is a blessing, but if necessary, you can use high-speed internet at the Baja Highlands office in town, or at a local cafe.